Spiewart/gouthelper/gouthelper/markdown/goalurates/about.md

 ## <span id="interpretation">Interpretation</span>

 If the goal uric acid is 6.0 mg/dL, this means that the provider should aim for the patient's uric acid to be 6.0 mg/dL or lower when adjusting the dose of urate-lowering therapy.
 Similarly, if the goal uric acid is 5.0 mg/dL, this means that the provider should aim for the patient's uric acid to be 5.0 mg/dL or lower when adjusting the dose of urate-lowering therapy.
+There are really only two scenarios where a patient should have the lower uric acid.
+The first is when he or she has gouty erosions on x-rays or other medical imaging.
+The other is in the presence of gouty tophi.

 ---